-Packed with features seen in more expensive models including LED waterfall, stainless steel jets, and sturdy construction.
-Easy to install and clean.
+Includes features seen in other models like LED waterfall, stainless steel jets, sturdy construction, and easy cleaning.
 Heats quickly and maintains temperature without running too frequently.

 At the end of a long day, soaking your troubles away in a heated spa can be the ideal way to unwind.
 With your very own hot tub in your yard, you can relax whenever the mood strikes without worrying about privacy.